esbuild-plugins-community/esbuild-plugin-replace/README.md

 - `replace` (string | RegExp): A string or regular expression to search for within the matched files.
 - `replacer` (function): A function that takes `onLoadArgs` and `fileContent` and returns the replacement string or a function for advanced replacements (this function can be asynchronous).
+- `includeNodeModules` (boolean): Set to `true` if this modifier should be applied to the files in node_modules folder

 ### Example Modifier